-Though he’s now a Vegas Golden Knight, Fleury and his Penguin teammates would wrestle and rough each other up before tough or important games.
+Though he’s now a Minnesota Wild, Fleury and his Penguin teammates would wrestle and rough each other up before tough or important games.
 Since the Penguins usually won, they kept it up and it ultimately became a ritual.

 He also made sure to thank his goal posts whenever a puck hit them with a few soft taps and kind words.

 With a unique perspective of the game, it’s no wonder so many of today’s TV hockey analysts are former goalies.
 Darren Pang, Kelly Hrudey, Steve Valiquette, John Garrett, and Greg Millen have all developed an eye for the game and an understanding of it most people will never comprehend.

 Goalies are an odd bunch with superstitious quirks, bizarre rituals and feisty tempers.
 These are the very things that add character to the game we love so much.